datacarpentry/python-ecology-lesson/_extras/guide.md

 * What happens when you group by two columns using the following syntax and then grab mean values?

-	The mean value for each combination of site and sex is calculated.
-Remark that the mean does not make sense for each variable, so you can specify this column-wise: e.g. I want to know the last survey year, median foot-length and mean weight for each site/sex combination:
+	The mean value for each combination of plot and sex is calculated.
+Remark that the mean does not make sense for each variable, so you can specify this column-wise: e.g. I want to know the last survey year, median foot-length and mean weight for each plot/sex combination:

 ~~~
-surveys_df.groupby(['site_id','sex']).agg({"year": 'min',
+surveys_df.groupby(['plot_id','sex']).agg({"year": 'min',
                                            "hindfoot_length": 'median',
                                            "weight": 'mean'})`
 ~~~
 {: .language-python}

-*  Summarize the weight values for each site in your data.
+*  Summarize the weight values for each plot in your data.

 ~~~
-surveys_df.groupby(['site_id'])['weight'].describe()
+surveys_df.groupby(['plot_id'])['weight'].describe()
 ~~~
 {: .language-python}